‘Terminator’ Reboot Lands James Cameron And Tim Miller For 2019 Film

 In November, a pitch film called Terminator: Extermination was released and teased fans with a pretty promising concept for the Terminator reboot.
 The film’s story was centered around the continuous future war between humans and the machines.

 While the details of the film’s concept could be tweaked, the idea of the film for the Terminator reboot remains rather interesting.
-The concept of the pitch film was that after Skynet is gone, machines continue their existence in chaotic and small factions.
+The concept of the pitch film was that after Skynet is gone, machines continue their existence in small, chaotic factions.

 And while humans haven’t finished exterminating the machines, the machines begin joining their forces to become organized and powerful once again.
 In order to ensure their survival, the machines even munch on humans as a fuel source.